John Henniker Heaton: British Member of Parliament

-Heaton's interest, however, did not only lie in the obtaining of reductions in the cost of postage.
-He was able to point out to the Postmaster General various methods of saving costs, and as a result of his efforts considerable savings were made.
-Heaton made several visits to Australia where he had land and newspaper interests, and began to be recognized as its unofficial member in the House of Commons.
-He several times refused a knighthood, but valued very much the bestowal of the freedom of the cities of London and of Canterbury in 1899.
 Following the end of the Second Boer War in June 1902, he visited South Africa in September and October that year.
 Heaton was a fellow of the Royal Colonial Institute and the Royal Society of Literature, and lectured to the latter on Australian Aboriginals.
 Chess was his favourite recreation.
 He also collected books and had a large collection of Australiana that at one stage included the original manuscript Endeavour journal of Sir Joseph Banks.